Don’t just build facilities. Start designing health systems.

 A New Framework for Facility Design

-This systems-focused approach requires a new set of principles to ensure investments in the built environment deliver on their full potential.
+This new approach requires a new set of principles that ensure investments in the built environment deliver on their full potential.

-Move with Strategic Speed: Rather than rushing into a project, we must slow down to go fast.
-The huge investment of a new or upgraded building provides the necessary leverage to bring leaders together to make critical decisions.
-Strategic engagement upfront ensures the final facility doesn't just open on time and on budget; it delivers lasting value.
-An initial investment in strategic alignment and project vision is one of the most crucial (and overlooked) products of the entire project.
-Early in our workflow, we regularly co-develop a project charter with stakeholders, including the operational and administrative staff of the facility, ensuring alignment on immediate and long-term goals.
+1. Move with Strategic Speed: Rather than rushing into a project, we must slow down to go fast.
+A new facility's construction timeline provides a powerful, non-negotiable deadline.
+However, the huge investment and long lifespan of both ground up and retrofitted facilities provide the necessary leverage to bring leaders together and make critical decisions.
+This strategic engagement upfront ensures the final facility doesn't just open on time and on budget; it succeeds over the long term.
+This initial investment in alignment and shared vision is the most crucial product of the entire project.
+In our workflow, one example is co-developing a project charter with user stakeholders, including the operational and administrative users of the facility, to ensure alignment on the long-term goals.
 This upfront work allows the project to be more resilient and enables the team to move faster into the future.